henryaj/buildgrid/docs/source/using_buildstream.rst

 BuildStream client
 ==================

 `BuildStream`_ is a free software tool for building and integrating software stacks.
 It supports remote build execution using the remote execution API (REAPI) v2.
+The project's documentation has a detailed section about its `remote execution subsystem architecture`_ that you are very recommanded to read first.

 .. note::